phidatahq/llm-app/README.md

 ## LLM App

-This repo contains the code for running an LLM App in 2 environments:
+This repo contains the code for running a LLM App in 2 environments:

-1. dev: A development env running locally using docker
+1. development: runs locally using docker
-2. prd: A production env running on AWS ECS
+2. production: runs on AWS ECS

 ## Setup Workspace (for new users)